1024inc/engineering-blog/eng-paths/software_engineer_3.md

 <tr><td markdown="1" style="font-weight:bold">

 - Has owned development, deployment, and improvements of multiple product features
-- Has paired with teammates weekly for 12+ months
+- Has paired with teammates on a regular cadence (once every one or two weeks is recommended) for 12+ months
 - Has reviewed other engineers' contributions through pairing or PRs weekly for 6+ months
+- Has broken a Jira epic down into smaller pieces

 </td></tr>
 <tr><td>